PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 retains four zero-match invocations and emits five byte-identical artifacts against the preceding checkpoint.

+Elementwise/Concat/Conv NHWC group recovery is owned by `passes/elementwise_concat_layout.py`.
+The former lowerer implementation built complete producer/consumer maps inside an unbounded fixed-point loop and mutated a connected group while still discovering its boundaries.
+The lowerer now has one thin dispatcher at each of the two unchanged ordered positions and passes the Session `LayoutState` into a graph-indexed semantic owner.

+The owner starts from graph-ordered channel-axis Concat candidates whose every consumer is a private NCHW-to-NHWC adapter.
+Reverse traversal classifies one connected closure containing the complete historical eleven-unary and six- binary families.
+A boundary must be a direct rank-four graph input, a proven NHWC-to-NCHW adapter, or a reusable private NCHW-to-NHWC alias.
+Additional Concat roots that consume the same closure are admitted into the same plan, so shared producers cannot be converted under only part of the connected group.
+The traversal is bounded by the current graph input-edge count.

+Every static and dynamic rank-four view, dtype, per-tensor quantization, producer, consumer slot, graph-order relation, public boundary, typed permutation, binary broadcast, constant buffer, and provenance field is fixed before a plan exists.
+Binary operand positions are retained.
+A rank-four constant is transposed only when it is immutable and every actual consumer slot is contained in the accepted closure; unrelated use rejects the complete candidate.
+Explicit pre-adapters with fan-out remain for their legacy users.
+Supported external unary/binary users of a converted closure output share one deterministic local NHWC-to-NCHW adapter, while unsupported or public fan-out rejects the group transactionally.

+The immutable plan records all input and output rewrites, Concat axis changes, tensor metadata updates, constant transposes, post aliases, legacy adapters, removals, and complete tensor/operator contracts.
+It is resolved again from the same seed immediately before apply.
+One differential `ModelIRGraphIndex` maintains rewritten slots, removals, and adapter insertions.
+Candidate-only operation and an explicit rewrite limit use the same production entry point.
+Pruning runs once at owner exit, including on a zero-match call, preserving the historical permutation-buffer and correspondence-event ordering.

+Converted closure, constant, and Concat tensors are explicitly recorded as NHWC in both TensorIR and Session `LayoutState`.
+Sequential comparison with the preceding checkpoint shows identical operator topology, names, options, shape/signature, dtype, quantization, constants, and provenance at every FastestDet and HumanSeg invocation boundary.
+The only full ModelIR-digest difference is this intentional replacement of stale `UNKNOWN` layout provenance with the resolved NHWC contract.
+Float32, float16, correspondence, and schema artifacts remain byte-identical.

+Fifty-six focused tests cover all unary types, all binary types in both operand positions, rank-four constants, INT32/INT64 and negative axes, dynamic signatures, connected groups, direct/preexisting boundaries, multiple post aliases, legacy adapters, pre-adapter fan-out, numerical equivalence, candidate limits, idempotence, GraphIndex/LayoutState integrity, and twenty- three transactional rejection cases.
+Sequential characterization observed five calls on each short representative.
+FastestDet retained two groups and HumanSeg one group in the first call; the other twenty-two calls were zero-match.
+YuNet, FastestDet, and HumanSeg reproduce their fifteen fixed artifacts.
+No Tier corpus was run for this checkpoint.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter